Microsoft/azure-docs.pt-pt/articles/iot-dps/quick-enroll-device-tpm-java.md

 4. Observe a janela de saída para ver se a inscrição foi executada com êxito.

 5. Navegue até ao serviço de aprovisionamento no portal do Azure.
-Clique em **gerenciar registros**e selecione a guia registros **individuais** .
-Observe que a *ID de registro* do dispositivo TPM simulado agora está listada.
+Click **Manage enrollments**, and select the **Individual Enrollments** tab.
+Notice that the *Registration ID* of your simulated TPM device is now listed.

     ![Verificar a inscrição do TPM com êxito no portal](./media/quick-enroll-device-tpm-java/verify-tpm-enrollment.png)